 “And delivered me from all my fears; literally, from all the things which I feared (compare Isa.
 66:4).

 The promise of God is (Seek and ye shall find, Knock and it shall be opened unto you).
 What a wonderful feeling to know that God has heard your individual prayer, and answered your request.
 Of all of the literally millions of people on this earth, God heard my prayer.
 What a miracle in itself.
 Fear is lack of faith in God.
 We must not fear the things of this earth.
 Fear, only God.

 Psalm 34:5 “They looked unto him, and were lightened: and their faces were not ashamed.”

 That is, they who were with the psalmist.
 He was not alone when he fled to Abimelech; and the meaning here is: that each one of those who were with him looked to God, and found light and comfort in Him.
 The psalmist seems to have had his thoughts here suddenly turned from himself to those who were with him.
 And to have called to his remembrance how they “all” looked to God in their troubles, and how they all found relief.
-But by looking to the Lord more light was gained.
-This chiefly designs the light of joy, peace, and comfort, which is had in a way of believing.
+But by looking to the Lord, more light was gained.
+This chiefly designs the light of joy, peace, and comfort, which is had by way of believing.